For The Love Of New Orleans Architectural Styles

 Shuttered doors and windows were strictly a utilitarian feature with a three fold purpose early on- privacy, protection from wind and sun and to control ventilation.

+Spring into late summer months in New Orleans is not one conducive to complete comfort.
 Shuttered doors and windows remain a characteristic feature of French Quarter buildings, restaurants and hotels today.

-I have opened many a window and French door and pulled many a pair of shutters my way over the years to block the noise from the streets of the French Quarter.
+Believe me, I’ve opened many a window and French door and pulled many a pair of shutters my way over the years to block the noise from the streets of the French Quarter.

 1344483687_3141cc90bc_oBosque House Courtyard